encryptedninja/command-center/buffer_overflow/buffer_overflow.md

 **[Back To Command-Center](https://github.com/codetorok/command-center/blob/master/README.md)**

-⚠️ **IMPORTANT NOTE:** This is not a tutorial write-up on how to use the different tools you'll need to accomplish  a **BOF** and on how to use the needed tools like the ***Immunity Debugger*** and the alikes.
+⚠️ **IMPORTANT NOTE:** This is not a tutorial write-up on how to use the different tools you'll need to accomplish  a **BOF** nor on how to use the needed tools like the ***Immunity Debugger*** and the alikes.
 These are quick notes to be able to have a quick recap if you get stuck or just want to refresh your Buffer Owerflow knowledge.

 For the full tutorial and lectures on BOF it is highly recommended to take the **PEH** course from **[TCM-SECURITY](https://academy.tcm-sec.com/)**.